itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 ## How to run

-To run already coded an emulator, simply use the CLI client.
+To run a bundled emulator, simply use the CLI client.
 You can either run it in interactive mode or clarify all the variables via the inline mode.

 For inline you will need to add an emulator name and either a program file or a sting (with the whole program).